httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   adler32
   : * Digest Algorithm: adler32
-    * Description: The ADLER32 algorithm is a checksum specified in [RFC1950] "ZLIB Compressed Data Format".
+    * Description: The ADLER32 algorithm [RFC1950].
       The 32-bit output is encoded in hexadecimal (using between 1 and 8 ASCII characters from 0-9, A-F, and a-f; leading 0's are allowed).
 For example, adler32=03da0195 and adler32=3DA0195 are both valid checksums for the 4-byte message "Wiki".
 This algorithm is obsoleted and